 Students have the opportunity to put their learning to the test in our Clinical Simulation Institute.
-Made up of 6 different simulation labs and more than 32 simulators, the Institute is one of few institutions to receive recognition as a Center of Educational Excellence and Accreditation from the Society for Simulation in Healthcare.
-Take a virtual tour.
+Made up of six different simulation labs and more than 32 simulators.

-A core part of our nursing curriculum, faculty use this state-of-the art clinical simulation technology to instruct students using hypothetical scenarios that prepare them for work beyond the classroom.
-Our 17 high fidelity mannequins are cutting edge tools for both instructors and students, which is why we’re committed to research that examines how to use them most effectively in training the next generation of nurses.
+A core part of our nursing curriculum, faculty use this state-of-the-art clinical simulation technology to instruct students using hypothetical scenarios that prepare them for work beyond the classroom.
+Our 34 high-fidelity manikins are cutting-edge tools for both instructors and students, which is why we’re committed to research that examines how to use them most effectively in training the next generation of nurses.

-By researching how to best use high fidelity simulation when teaching students, including the use of high fidelity mannequins that mimic human responses, Goldfarb School of Nursing can influence and strengthen healthcare education across the country.
+By researching how to best use high-fidelity simulation when teaching students, including the use of high fidelity manikins that mimic human responses, Goldfarb School of Nursing can influence and strengthen healthcare education across the country.

 Goldfarb School of Nursing at Barnes-Jewish College uses world-class, advanced simulation technology in preparing future nurses to provide safe, competent and high-quality patient care.